 Under Title VII an employer is vicariously liable for a supervisor’s sexual harassment of an employee.
 For the purposes of Title VII, a supervisor is defined as someone who has the power to hire, fire, demote, promote, transfer, discipline, or significantly change the victim employee’s benefits.
 Under Title VII, if the victimized employee suffers tangible employment action, for example, a termination or a demotion, the employer is strictly liable.
 However, if the victimized employee does not suffer any tangible employment action, the employer is liable for the supervisor’s sexual harassment unless the employer proves an affirmative defense.
 In this circumstance, an employer can establish an affirmative defense to liability by proving: (1) the employer exercised reasonable care to prevent and correct sexual harassment in the workplace; and (2) the victimized employee unreasonably failed to take advantage of opportunities provided by the employer to prevent or correct sexual harassment, or otherwise avoid the harm.
 If the employer meets its burden of proof on this affirmative defense, the victimized employee does not recover any harms or losses caused by the sexual harassment.

-Claims under Title VII for a supervisor’s sexual harassment resulting no tangible employment action require the victimized employee to follow the employer’s reporting policies.
+Claims under Title VII for a supervisor’s sexual harassment resulting no tangible employment action require the victimized employee to follow the employer’s anti-harassment reporting policy.
 The victimized employee’s failure to follow the employer’s anti-harassment policy and report the supervisor’s sexual harassment may create a valid defense to liability.
-A generalized fear of reporting the sexual harassment or following the employment policy on reporting sexual harassment will generally not be sufficient prevent application of the employer’s affirmative defense.
+A generalized fear of reporting the sexual harassment or following the anti-harassment policy on reporting sexual harassment will generally not be sufficient prevent application of the employer’s affirmative defense.
 Title VII, 42 U.S.C. §2000e-3(a) prevents an employer from retaliating against any employees who reports sexual harassment to management.
 Any employer who retaliates against an employee for reporting sexual harassment may open itself up to liability for retaliation.

 EMPLOYER LIABILITY UNDER THE IHRA FOR SUPERVISOR SEXUAL HARASSMENT.